-- The focus of NUTRIM on prevention helps to make the overall theme of Healthy Living a reality. - NUTRIM is in a strong position to create synergy with other groups across MUMC+. - NUTRIM forms a bridge between clinical and more basic research.
-The integration of clinicians and basic scientists within multidisciplinary research lines is impressive. - The committee was impressed by the overall excellence, but identified that there is variation between groups. - Balanced depth vs. breadth (focus). - There is excellent connection with industry and research institutes enabling major contribution to society. - Infrastructure investments e.g. the Interfaculty institute M4I will facilitate innovative leadingedge research programmes. - Changes in management and structure of research lines are both a risk and an opportunity. - Recruitment strategy needs to attract the best globally available.
+- The focus of NUTRIM on prevention helps to make the overall theme of Healthy Living a reality - Clear bridge between clinical and more basic research. - Integration of clinicians and basic scientists within Research Lines is impressive. - The committee was impressed by the overall excellence but identified that there is variation between groups. - Multidisciplinary Research Lines. - NUTRIM is in a strong position to create synergy with other groups across MUMC+. - Excellent connection with industry and research institutes. - Good instrument to start new research. - Major contribution to society - Balance depth vs breadth (focus). - Infrastructure investments e.g. the Interfaculty institute M4I will facilitate innovative leadingedge research programmes. - Changes in management and structure of Research Lines are both a risk and an opportunity. - Recruitment strategy needs to attract the best globally.